The Dream Chapter: Eternity

-The Dream Chapter: Eternity (Korean: 꿈의 장: Eternity; RR: Kkum-ui Jang: Iteoniti) is the second extended play (EP) by South Korean boy band TXT.
+The Dream Chapter: Eternity (Korean: 꿈의 장: Eternity; RR: Kkum-ui Jang: Iteoniti) is the second extended play (EP) by South Korean boy band Tomorrow X Together.
 It was released on May 18, 2020 by Big Hit Entertainment and Republic Records.
-It serves as a follow-up to TXT's first studio album The Dream Chapter: Magic (2019).
+It serves as a follow-up to the band's first studio album The Dream Chapter: Magic (2019).
 The album contains six songs, including the lead single, "Can't You See Me?".
 Musically, the album incorporates several genres including funk-pop, dreampop, trap, hip hop and alternative R&B.

 Commercially, the album debuted atop Japan's Oricon Albums Chart, becoming their first chart-topper in the country.
 It debuted at number two on the Gaon Album Chart becoming the band's third consecutive top five album and charted on the Billboard World Albums chart at number four.
 In July 2020, the album was certified platinum by the Korea Music Content Association (KMCA), becoming their first certification in South Korea since debut.
-To promote the album, TXT appeared on several South Korean music programs including M!
+To promote the album, Tomorrow X Together appeared on several South Korean music programs including M!
 Countdown, Music Bank and Inkigayo.

 Background

-TXT's comeback was much-anticipated after the band won several rookie awards at year-end Korean award shows, including Mnet Asian Music Awards, MelOn Music Awards, and Golden Disc Awards.
-On April 28, 2020, Big Hit Entertainment announced the upcoming release of TXT's second EP, The Dream Chapter: Eternity, through a motion graphics video teaser.
-It follows the group's debut extended play The Dream Chapter: Star and their first studio album The Dream Chapter: Magic which together comprise their successful "The Dream Chapter" series featuring stories of growth.
+Tomorrow X Together's comeback was much-anticipated after the band won several rookie awards at year-end Korean award shows, including Mnet Asian Music Awards, MelOn Music Awards, and Golden Disc Awards.
+On April 28, 2020, Big Hit Entertainment announced the upcoming release of Tomorrow X Together's second EP, The Dream Chapter: Eternity, through a motion graphics video teaser.
+It follows the band's debut extended play The Dream Chapter: Star and their first studio album The Dream Chapter: Magic which together comprise their successful "The Dream Chapter" series featuring stories of growth.